 Given the particular nature of the Guarantors, the enforcement of the Guarantees against each of them will be subject to limitations.
 Enforcement against the assets of the Guarantors will be limited because of the immunity of execution that applies to the assets of the Guarantors which are used for public services.
 Investors should note that almost all of the assets for electricity distribution, gas distribution, public lighting and sewerage are deemed to fall within this category of non-seizable assets, amounting to more than 80% as at the date of this Base Prospectus.
-For further information, please refer to the risk factor entitled "The Guarantors and, potentially, the Issuer benefit from immunity of execution, which impacts enforcement options for Noteholders".
+For further information, please refer to the risk factor entitled "The Guarantors cannot be subject to bankruptcy proceedings and, potentially along with the Issuer, benefit from immunity of execution, which impacts the enforcement options of the Noteholders".

 Investors should also take into account that for purposes of the concept of the 'Fluvius Economic Group' all assets and liabilities of the Guarantors are taken into account to determine the financial position.
-The obligations of the Issuer under the Notes are, however, only guaranteed by each Guarantor up to the proportional share such Guarantor holds in the share capital of the Issuer as of the date of the issue of the relevant Notes.
+The obligations of the Issuer under the Notes are, however, only guaranteed by each Guarantor up to the proportional share of contributions which such Guarantor has made in the Issuer as of the date of the issue of the relevant Notes, taking into account that, in aggregate, the sum of the amounts of the Notes covered by such Guarantees in each case adds up to 100% of the amount of the Notes issued.
 Please refer to the risk factor entitled "The payment of all amounts in respect of the Notes is guaranteed on a several but not joint basis, subject to the pro rata limitations as set out in the Guarantees" in this respect.

 Enforcement possibilities of Noteholders are furthermore limited because of the fact that the Guarantors cannot be subject to bankruptcy proceedings as they do not constitute enterprises under Book XX of the Belgian Code of Economic Law.
-Please also refer to the risk factor entitled "The Guarantors cannot be subject to bankruptcy proceedings, which impacts the enforceability possibilities for Noteholders in relation to the Guarantors".
+Please also refer to the risk factor entitled "The Guarantors cannot be subject to bankruptcy proceedings and, potentially along with the Issuer, benefit from immunity of execution, which impacts the enforcement options of the Noteholders".

-Finally, the Guarantors have only been established for a limited but renewable duration of eighteen years.
-Where the duration would not be renewed or terminated early, this may impact the income which the Issuer would receive with potentially adverse consequences to the Noteholders.
+In addition, the Guarantors have only been established for a limited but renewable duration of eighteen years.
+Where the duration would not be renewed or terminated early, this may impair the Noteholders' enforcement options against such Guarantor and/or impact the income which the Issuer would receive with potentially adverse consequences to the Noteholders.
 In this respect, please also refer to the risk factor entitled "The fixed duration of a Guarantor may not be extended, or the Guarantors may fail to retain their participating members, which could weaken their overall credit quality".